ome/omero-metadata/README.rst

 OMERO metadata plugin
 =====================

 Plugin for use in the OMERO CLI.
+Provides tools for bulk management of annotations on objects in OMERO.

 Requirements
 ============